liuxiangwin/service-mesh/labs/03-dynamic-routing.md

 Version v2: 11
 ========================================================
 ```
-You can also check this splitting traffic with Kiali console.
+You can also check this splitting traffic with Kiali console by select Graph on left menu.
 ![Kiali Graph 80-20](../images/kiali-graph-80-20.png)

 ## Timeout
-Let's say that 6 sec respond time of backend v2 is too long.
-If frontend wait more than 3 sec, frontend will receive HTTP code 504
+We can also add timeout to Virtual Service configuration.
+Currently backend v2 is response in 6 sec.
+We will set Virtual Service to wait for 3 sec.
+If frontend wait more than 3 sec, frontend will received HTTP response with Gateway Timeout (504).

-Review the following Istio's  virtual service configuration file [virtual-service-backend-v1-v2-50-50-3s-timeout.yml](../istio-files/virtual-service-backend-v1-v2-50-50-3s-timeout.yml) to set timeout to 6 sec
+Review the following Istio's  virtual service configuration file [virtual-service-backend-v1-v2-50-50-3s-timeout.yml](../istio-files/virtual-service-backend-v1-v2-50-50-3s-timeout.yml) to set timeout to 3 sec

 ```
 apiVersion: networking.istio.io/v1alpha3